ravasthi/dotfiles/README.md

 ## Notable features

-These dotfiles assume a Mac setup that uses `rbenv` and MacPorts, with the `bash-completion` and `git-core +bash_completion` ports installed.
+These dotfiles assume a Mac setup that uses `rvm` and Homebrew, with the `bash-completion` and `git` brews installed.
 However, it should degrade gracefully if these aren't present.

 An `r` command serves as a shortcut for running `bundle exec rake` or `bundle exec rails`.
 It's pretty smart, so `r s` will expand to `bundle exec rails server`, and `r db` will expand to `bundle exec rake db:console`.
 No more fat-finger mistakes of `rails` vs `rake`!